 Adult Dance Classes

-Please see below for a class description and additional details.
+Please see below for a class description and additional details about our Spring 2024 Adult Ballet course.

 Suitable for adults 18 and over – Mondays and Wednesdays from 6 p.m. to 7 p.m.

 Have you always wanted to dance?
 Are you a retired dancer who wants to move their body again in a safe space?
-This adult ballet class for beginner/intermediate levels will introduce or reintroduce you to the fundamentals of ballet and take you through a traditional ballet class with modifications if necessary.
+This adult ballet class for beginner/intermediate levels will introduce or reintroduce you to the fundamentals of ballet and take you through a traditional ballet class with modifications as needed.
 The class will also include conditioning fitness exercises that facilitate ballet technique.

 Duration of Course:

-This is an 8-week course that runs from Wednesday, Sept.
-27 through Wednesday, Nov.
-15. The class meets twice a week, on Mondays and Wednesdays.
+This is an 9-week course that runs from Wednesday, Jan.
+17 through Wednesday, March 13, 2024.
+The class meets twice a week, on Mondays and Wednesdays.

 There will be no classes on the following dates: